 Although it may seem like a daunting task at first, trimming your cat's claws regularly is an important part of maintaining your feline companion's hygiene.
 Keeping your cat's claws clipped will also minimize scratches on your furniture.
-When clipping your cat's nails, it is a good idea to enlist two people - one holding your pet securely and the other to clip the nails.
+When clipping your cat's nails, it is a good idea to enlist two people - one holding your pet securely and the other clipping the nails.
 Never use regular scissors.
 Use only clippers made especially for cats and clip only the very tip of each claw.
 There are veins (sometimes visible as a pink area near the base of each claw) that you should note.
 To be safe, consult your vet when and how to trim your cat's claws or enlist the vet's office assistance.
-You can also review the nail-care section of the cat grooming tips prepared by the American Society for the Prevention of Cruelty to Animals.
+You can also review the nail-care section of the cat grooming tips prepared by the American Society for Prevention of Cruelty to Animals.

 4. Get nail covers

 Nail covers are another option to reduce scratching damage on the furniture humanely.
 The plastic covers or caps, available under brand names such as "soft paws" and "soft claws", can be glued to a cat’s claws following a nail trim.
 The manufacturers recommend a complete replacement every month, but replacing individual lost nails is also possible.